-If you grew up with a bunch of people from other cultures it could be easy to assume because of over exposure that you know everything about them and their experiences.
+If you grew up with a bunch of people from other cultures it could be easy to assume because of overexposure that you know everything about them and their experiences.
 But do you really?
 Have you ever asked them about how they feel about specific comments that people make or racist things that happen in the media?
 It’s easy to fall into the trap of assuming something doesn’t bother your friend because they never said anything about it.
 But there are many reasons why you may not hear a peep from people around you.
 Don’t assume- ask.
 Sometimes people only share their thoughts with those that ask.
 I have personally been in a few racist encounters and said nothing because I didn’t feel my opinion would make a difference.
 I know others have sat silently through uncomfortable situations because they were so shocked or just didn’t know what to say when something racist was said.

 5. Race Card

-I have very supportive open minded friends and so I can say I don’t generally feel like I need to be quiet when I notice something that is unfair or racist.
+I have very supportive open-minded friends and so I can say I don’t generally feel like I need to be quiet when I notice something that is unfair or racist.
 But I know that’s not the reality for many people.
 Some are constantly silenced every time they want to point out injustice.
-There are many coloured people out there that just can’t be bothered to be “that guy” who always points things out.
+There are many colored people out there that just can’t be bothered to be “that guy” who always points things out.
 It’s tiring, you seem like you have a chip on your shoulder and you may be met with negativity for pulling out the “race card” again.

-How can we fix the problems in our society if we are constantly shutting down the people that have been marginalized.
+How can we fix the problems in our society if we are constantly shutting down the people that have been marginalized?
 It would be better to say that you didn’t notice or thank the person for their opinion.
 Remember from Part 2 that just because you don’t notice something doesn’t mean it is not real for someone else.

 Have you ever experienced any of the 5 Reasons?